AlexaDupin/actiively/README.md

   - yarn start

 ## What does it look like?
-You can try it here: https://actiively-front.onrender.com/ (Please allow a few seconds for the backend to activate with render)
+You can try it here: https://actiively-front.onrender.com/.
 Try making a search with zip code 75.

 Searching for judo in Paris, for beginners, female on Thursday: https://user-images.githubusercontent.com/79219750/213878111-d9074079-4fab-40b8-91ab-96ed2ef15089.mp4